4 Example Money Stories To Help You Understand Your Own

 So what’s your money story and why is it important to know?

 First and foremost, it is your story and knowing and owning your financial story is one of the most liberating things you can do.
+You get to learn about your money scripts which are the automatic and unconscious stories that guide how you experience giving, receiving, earning, and spending money.
 It helps answer one of the big questions of life: Who Am I. While it is not the whole answer of who you are, it is a large part.

-Okay maybe you're not into the whole philosophy of life thing and you're just trying to figure out why your wife or husband won’t stop spending money the way they do.
+Okay maybe you're not into the whole philosophy of life thing and you're just trying to figure out why your wife or husband won’t stop spending money on credit cards the way they do.
+You want to work on financial goals together, but agreeing how much is enough money is challenging for the two of you.
+Household money management and the way you do or don't work on it together will determine how your financial future plays out.

 Well, I’ve got news for you.
-Their spending habits are based on their story of life and money.
-If you learn how to look at your own story and that of your intimate partner, many answers reside within.
+Spending habits are based on each person's earliest money memories.
+If you learn how to look at your own money story and that of your intimate partner, many answers reside within.
+As children, we understand and experience emotions tied to money long before we can count to 100 or even understand the full concept of money.

 Some Example Money Stories